+86-156-2511-0166[email protected]WhatsApp

 Previous article

-“It is a gross neglect and deeply worrisome when the seat of power abandons the national grid.
-One would expect government institutions to lead efforts to strengthen and expand the grid so that other establishments and, ultimately, citizens can benefit.
-If those in authority disconnect themselves from the system, who then will connect the ordinary Nigerian to reliable power?”
-Obi queried.
+"It is a gross neglect and deeply worrisome when the seat of power abandons the national grid," Obi said.
+"One would expect government institutions to lead efforts to strengthen and expand the grid so that other establishments and, ultimately, citizens can benefit.
+If those in authority disconnect themselves from the system, who then will connect the ordinary Nigerian to reliable power?"

-He argued that promoting renewable energy, as solar systems do, is commendable and necessary for the future; however, the Aso Villa’s decision to dump the grid reflected a deeper concern:” governance lacking compassion and commitment to the governed.
-“You cannot tell the people to fast while feasting yourself, securing yourself while Nigerians remain unsecured.”
-Obi concluded that Nigerians do not expect 100 per cent fulfilment of promises, but they do expect 100 per cent effort, accompanied by measurable improvements and clear explanations when gaps exist.
+"You cannot tell the people to fast while feasting yourself, securing yourself while Nigerians remain unsecured," Obi said.
+He emphasized that Nigerians do not expect 100 percent fulfillment of campaign promises, but they do expect 100 percent effort accompanied by measurable improvements and clear explanations when shortfalls occur.

 Next article